 If your supplies are running low you can keep an old milk jug filled with water (about 90% full so there’s room for the water to expand as it freezes).
 This hunk of ice will serve to help your freezer stay consistently cold.
 In an emergency, the ice block could help to preserve your food during a power outage.

-Label your foods with a permanent marker (we use Sharpie brand).
+While “mystery meat” might sound like a fun dinner idea (not!), I recommend you label your foods with a permanent marker (we use Sharpie brand).
 Write the name of the food, the date it was frozen, and the use by date if you already know it.
-Why do the math later when you can do it now and write it down!
+Why do the math later when you can do it now and write it down?

 One of the reasons we freeze things is for convenience.
 Keeping notes on preparation could help your teenager, mother-in-law, or another family member pitch in and make dinner.
 So help them out with notes ahead of time.